rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 The remember set is a set of objects that is used to scan for young objects during a generational collection.
-This is needed for the cases where we store a young object into a mature object.
+This is needed for the cases where we store a reference to a young object into a mature object.
 What we do is store the mature object in the remember set, so we can scan it when we do a young collection.
 This makes sure we follow all the paths which through a young object is reachable.

 ### Changing the write barrier for concurrent GC